-Those good and bad things you will never know about GASQUE only until you try it by yourself.
+Those good and bad things you will never know about a gasque (or gask) until you try it by yourself.

 A Reccegasque was composed of four sessions: reception ceremony, pre-drink, dinner, and after party.
 From three o’clock in the afternoon to midnight.
 Such a long marathon in my opinion was designed to cater to the maximum students who have various expectations toward what a first formal nation event should look like.